 Depending on your financial situation and appetite for risk, cryptocurrencies may have a place in a well-designed investment portfolio.
 FGD has an accounting and tax practice who have a vast experience and training in tax and an enthusiasm for Bitcoin.

-For advice and assistance with cryptocurrency investments, cryptocurrency holdings in an SMSF, or SMSFs in general, please contact us.
+For advice and assistance with the accounting and taxation aspects of cryptocurrency investments, cryptocurrency holdings in an SMSF, or SMSFs in general, please contact us.

 Article By: Jinn Khing Law